TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

-   If you are running an entropy-gathering daemon (EGD) somewhere, and *path* is the pathname of a socket connection open to it, this will read 256 bytes of randomness from the socket, and add it to the SSL pseudo-random number generator to increase the security of generated secret keys.
+   If you are running an entropy-gathering daemon (EGD) somewhere, and *path* is the pathname of a socket connection open to it, this will read 256 bytes of randomness kutoka the socket, and add it to the SSL pseudo-random number generator to increase the security of generated secret keys.
 This is typically only necessary on systems without better sources of randomness.